Parascript the Company

-Challenged by the limited computing power available in the Soviet Union, the ParaGraph team was forced to optimize their programming—a lasting trait that is one of the secret ingredients in Parascript’s recognition engines even today.
-Together, they developed a powerful demo: write any English word or phrase, and we’ll translate it into machine text.
-Armed with the new demo, they visited COMDEX around 1990.
+Challenged by the limited computing power available in the Soviet Union, the ParaGraph team was forced to optimize their programming—a lasting trait that is one of the essential ingredients in Parascript’s recognition engines today.
+Together, they developed a simple, but ground-breaking demo: write any English word or phrase, and translate it into machine text.
+Armed with the new demo, they visited COMDEX in 1990.

-The simple demo caught the attention of some of the biggest names in Silicon Valley (including Apple).
+The demo caught the attention of some of the biggest names in Silicon Valley (including Apple).
 Soon ParaGraph was fulfilling contracts to perform handwriting recognition on the first tablet computers.
 ParaGraph scientists then piqued the market’s interest once again with unique multimedia and 3D/virtual reality technology, triggering a sale of some ParaGraph assets to Silicon Graphics.
-It was during this crucial time, in 1996, that Parascript was formed.
+It was during this crucial time in 1996 that Parascript was established.

-Renowned for its pattern-recognition and image-analysis technologies, which led to handwriting recognition and document analysis products, Parascript has focused on broadening technology through business-process-enhancing recognition tools.
-For nearly two decades, these automation solutions have helped postal and financial organizations save countless billions in data entry expenses.
+Renowned for its pattern-recognition, machine learning techniques and image-analysis technologies, Parascript has focused on business process-enhancing recognition tools.
+For two decades, these automation solutions have helped service providers, postal and financial organizations save countless billions in data entry expenses.

 New ideas have always defined the culture at Parascript.
-In fact, it was one of the driving forces that led us to develop Parascript AccuDetect® computer-aided detection software and enter the medical imaging market in 2007.
-This solution leverages image analysis and pattern recognition technology to help radiologists identify suspicious lesions on mammogram images during the screening process.
-And our product development doesn’t stop there.
+In fact, it was one of the driving forces that led us to develop Parascript AccuDetect® computer-aided detection software in 2007, which leverages image analysis and pattern recognition technology to help radiologists identify suspicious lesions on mammogram images during the screening process.
+In 2015, Parascript Document Classification automated the document organization process for improved information governance, and in 2016, SignatureXpert offers universal locator capabilities that allow for processing any type of check anywhere in the world.
+Our product development doesn’t stop there.

-As we look into the future we continually strive to leverage our pattern recognition technology to solve complex business challenges — and live up to the promise of delivering the world’s best recognition products — getting even better!
+As we look into the future we continually strive to leverage our pattern recognition and advanced machine learning technology to solve complex business challenges — and continue to live up to the promise of delivering the world’s best recognition and data extraction solutions!